xzuyn/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

 - August 11, 2025:
+    - Added `--timestep_sampling` option with `qwen_shift`.
+This uses the same method as during inference for Qwen-Image, employing dynamic shift values based on the resolution of each image (typically around 2.2 for 1328x1328 images).
+Additionally, `qinglong` has been split into `qinglong_flux` and `qinglong_qwen`.
+Thanks to sdbds for [PR #428](https://github.com/kohya-ss/musubi-tuner/pull/428).

+        For details, see the [Qwen-Image documentation](./docs/qwen_image.md#timestep_sampling--タイムステップのサンプリング) and [Advanced Configuration](./docs/advanced_config.md#style-friendly-snr-sampler).

     - Added `--lazy_loading` option for delayed loading of DiT models when using Wan2.2 high/low models in `wan_generate_video.py`.
 [PR #427](https://github.com/kohya-ss/musubi-tuner/pull/427) See [Wan2.2 documentation](./docs/wan.md#inference--推論) for details.

 - August 10, 2025: